kathesch/JuliaTutorial.jl/docs/src/index.md

 # Making animations with macros

-It is also possible to make simple animations in Plot.jl using macros, a for loop, and a "lambda functions".
-Lambda functions or lambdas are simple, single-use functions.
+It is also possible to make simple animations in Plot.jl using macros, a for loop, and a "lambda function".

+Lambda functions or lambdas are small, single-use functions tpyically used inside of another function call

 Let's make a sine wave which translates itself to the left.

 ```@example 1
-@gif for t in 1:10
+@gif for t in 0:0.5:6
     plot(x->sin(x-t))
 end
 ```